New Collections In Old Life...

-The proverbial meaning behind these flags shows how prepared, receptive and inviting the tree is to all those who matter to feed on and that wherever we find ourselves, we must try to make the best out of a place which we choose to settle.
+The proverbial meaning behind these flags shows how prepared, receptive and inviting the tree is to all those who matter to feed on and that wherever we find ourselves, we must try to make the best out of the place which we choose to settle.

-One of his popular designs "like the plane, we can go anywhere" is taken from his collection of cardboard patterns which he has been using for many years inherited from his grandfather and uncle who both launched the use of paper design patterns in the early 20th century.
+One of his popular designs "like the plane, we can go anywhere" is taken from his collection of cardboard patterns which he has been using for many years and inherited from his grandfather and uncle who both launched the use of paper design patterns in the early 20th century.

 For details on private commissions please get in touch via our contact page or email - firstname.lastname@example.org